healeycodes/healeycodes.com/posts/compiling-lisp-to-bytecode-and-running-it.md

 By virtue of being small (i.e. not supporting many features) my VM is quite fast considering the amount effort I've invested (3-4 hours).

 _Update: `@jpyo20` on X pointed out that I'm measuring the startup performance of Node.js rather than the computation.
-I (incorrectly) assumed that Node.js's startup time was single digit milliseconds and didn't matter._
+I (incorrectly) assumed that Node.js's startup time was < 50ms and didn't matter here._

 ~~While my Lisp variant is extremely constrained by the programs that can be expressed, it beats Node.js v20 when calculating the 25th Fibonacci number with recursive calls; ~250ms vs. ~300ms.~~